 Soft key Function

-← • Shift section
+1 Shift section

-↓
+₽

 Reduce section

 Enlarge section

 1:1 Reset section

-With the RESET BLK FORM soft key, you can restore the original section.
+The RESET BLK FORM soft key allows you to restore the original section.

 You can also use the mouse to change the graphic display.
 The following functions are available: